How to Choose an Outsourced Billing Partner

 The process typically involves three main phases: preparing your practice and its documentation, communicating the plan to your internal team, and establishing a timeline to monitor performance from day one.
 By tackling these steps thoughtfully, you set the stage for a successful partnership that strengthens your healthcare revenue cycle management and supports your practice’s financial health.
 A great partner will feel like an extension of your own team, working behind the scenes to ensure your claims are handled efficiently and accurately.

-Prepare Your Practice and Documentation
+Get Your Practice and Paperwork Ready

 Before the handoff, take some time to get your house in order.
 This means gathering all relevant documents your new partner will need.
 Think patient demographic information, fee schedules, copies of payer contracts, and recent Explanation of Benefits (EOBs).
 It’s also the perfect time to review and clean up your existing accounts receivable.
 By organizing this information upfront, you ensure your new billing team can hit the ground running.
 This preparation also gives you a clear baseline, offering a technical view into your current performance so you can accurately measure the improvements your new partner delivers.